-- Risk-free interest rate, which was estimated based on the yield to maturity of U.S. treasury bonds denominated in US\$ for a term consistent with the expected term of the awards in effect at the valuation date. - Expected volatility, which was estimated based on the historical volatility of comparable peer public companies with a time horizon close to the expected term of the awards. - Expected dividend yield, which is zero as we do not anticipate any dividend payments in the foreseeable future - Exercise multiple, which was estimated as the average ratio of the stock price to the exercise price of when employees or non-employees would decide to voluntarily exercise their vested options.
+- Risk-free interest rate, which was estimated based on the yield to maturity of U.S. treasury bonds denominated in US\$ for a term consistent with the expected term of the awards in effect at the valuation date. - Expected volatility, which was estimated based on the historical volatility of comparable peer public companies with a time horizon close to the expected term of the awards. - Expected dividend yield, which is zero as we do not anticipate any dividend payments in the foreseeable future. - Exercise multiple, which was estimated as the average ratio of the stock price to the exercise price of when employees or non-employees would decide to voluntarily exercise their vested options.
 As we did not have sufficient information of past employees or non-employees exercise history, it was estimated by referencing to a widely-accepted academic research publication. - · Expected terms, which is the contract life of the awards. - Fair value of underlying ordinary share.
-We determined the fair value of equity by using the discounted cash flow method based on the equity allocation model before the consummation of the Merger Transaction, and open market price after the consummation of the Merger Transaction, respectively.
+We determined the fair value of equity by using the income approach, which requires the estimation of future cash flows, and the application of an appropriate discount rate with reference to comparable listed companies engaged in the similar industry to convert such future cash flows to a present value, and then allocated the equity value to the ordinary shares.